felipecosta09/aws-modernization-with-cloud-one-network-security/content/30_Integrating_AWS_and_C1NS/31_Creating_AWS_Environment.md

 ### 6. Configure stack options

-Leave as fields as default and click **Next**, or optionally define tags to the evironment if desired.
+Leave as fields as default and click **Next**, or optionally define tags to the environment if desired.

 ![C1NS1](/images/create_env_5.png)